shankarammai/DigitalCredentials/README.md

 ### Directories Explained
 ---
 - Example folder
-  - contains example of JSON digital credential file created, QR codes
+  - contains example of JSON digital credential file created, QR codes, APK file if you want to run the app on your android device
-- IssuerWebApplicaiton
+- IssuerWebApplication
   - contains Issuer's web application implemented using codeIgnitor.
 Acts like issuer's software used for creating digital credentials
 - libs
   - Contains code written to make the applicaiton using flutter. main.dart is the starting point of the application.